-- Don’t get frustrated – Breastfeeding is not something that you can set a clock to.
+- Stay positive – Breastfeeding is not something to which you can set a clock.
 Your baby will determine his or her own pace.
 Enjoy this time with your little one and begin the bonding process.
 If breastfeeding is difficult, don’t get frustrated with yourself and quit.
 It takes weeks to become comfortable with breastfeeding.
 Seek the support from moms who have breastfed their babies, surround yourself with family, friends and professionals who encourage breastfeeding, observe a breastfeeding mother feeding her baby, and get help from a certified lactation consultant.

 - Invest in a good breast pump – Hospital-grade breast pumps are available to rent or buy, and if you plan to return to work and continue breastfeeding, they are a good investment.
 Discuss your plans with your employer.
 Most employers are more than happy to accommodate breastfeeding moms, and will work with you to find a place and times for you to pump.
 If you notice your milk supply is dwindling, check with your doctor, midwife or lactation consultant for additional information and tips.

 Lactation consulting services are available to all mothers, whether they delivered their baby at Winneshiek Medical Center or not.
 For information, call 563-382-2911.